 As blood travels around the body it exerts pressure against the artery walls.
 A blood pressure reading is a measurement of this force.
 There are two components to a blood pressure reading, both of which are measured in millimetres of mercury (mmHg).
-The higher number is the “systolic” reading and is the pressure in the arteries as the heart contracts to force the blood around the body.
+The higher number is the “systolic” reading and is the pressure in the arteries as the heart beats (contracts) to force the blood around the body.
 The lower number is the “diastolic” reading and is the pressure in the arteries when the heart is relaxed after a beat.

-Blood pressure varies throughout the day in response to factors such as excitement, stress and exercise, however it quickly returns to a normal level.
+Blood pressure varies throughout the day in response to factors such as excitement, stress and exercise.
+However, it quickly returns to a normal level.
 Blood pressure also increases with age, so what may be a normal blood pressure reading for someone in their 60's may be considered abnormally high for someone in their 20's.

 Signs and symptoms

 There are usually no signs and symptoms of hypertension until the condition has been present for a long time – sometimes for many years.
 Because of this, many people are not aware that they have hypertension.
+It is advisable, therefore, to have blood pressure measured regularly, such as during a routine doctor's appointment.

 Over time, the continuous high pressure of blood puts extra strain on the blood vessels and internal organs.
 Often people do not consult a doctor until after the condition has progressively caused damage to the blood vessels and internal organs (particularly the heart and kidneys).
 For this reason hypertension has been referred to as the “silent killer”.
 In general, the longer high blood pressure is present and the higher it is, the more likely it is that damage will occur.
 People with hypertension are at greater risk of developing medical conditions such as: